marciodbotas/learning_notes/books/the-managers-path.md

 ### Cultivating careers

 If you're a manager, you are going to play a key role in getting people on your team promoted, you'll need to make a case for their promotion.
 Learn how the game is played at your company.
 You need to be transparent with your team.
+So they got to learn what is expected from then as well

+If you have a team of entry or mid level experiency reports, your job with this group is to make sure that they are learning how to estimate their own work, getting id done roughly within the estimates and learning from their mistakes.
+The evidence for promotion often takes the form of projects or features they've compoleted independently, participation in oncall rotations or other support and engagement in team meetings and team planning.

 Start identifying promotion-worthy projects and trying to give those projects to people who are close to promotion.

 If there is no growth potential on your team there's no room for people to work at a more senior level, it may be a sign that you need to rethinking the way work is done in order to let individuals take on bigger responsibilities.

+This work does start to change the more senior your team becomes.
+Many people will not continue to advance past a certain level, at least not within the same company or team.

 ### Challenging situations: firing underperformers